 |Retired Brigaddier General|

-Ambrose Mutinhiri is a Zimbabwean politician, veteran of Zimbabwe's liberation war and the current Mashonaland East Minister of State for provincial Affairs.
+Ambrose Mutinhiri is a Zimbabwean politician, veteran of Zimbabwe's liberation war and the former Mashonaland East Minister of State for Provincial Affairs.

 At independence, all guerilla movements including the Zimbabwe African National Liberation Army were merged to from one united force called the Zimbabwe National Army.
 Mutinhiri was one of the leaders who facilitated the merging of the two armies.
 By the time he retired from the army, Mutinhiri had been rose through the ranks to become Brigadier General.

-Mutinhiri, who is current Member of Parliament for Marondera West and previously served as Zimbabwe’s ambassador to Yugoslavia, was a founder member of the military wing of ZAPU.
+Mutinhiri, who is the former Member of Parliament for Marondera West ,previously served as Zimbabwe’s ambassador to Yugoslavia, was a founder member of the military wing of ZAPU.
 As a senior member of ZAPU he also served as ZIPRA chief of staff at some point.
-Such a decorated history, among other accolades, he has claimed, renders him one of the most senior surviving members of former ZAPU cadres.
+Such history, among other accolades, he has claimed, renders him one of the most senior surviving members of former ZAPU cadres.
 In 2004, Mutinhiri was the Minister of Youth Development and Employment Creation of the Government of Zimbabwe.

 Vice Presidency Bid